p-dahlback/roll20-ffxiv-ttrpg/README.md

 Custom Turn Order entries need to be created that match the above names (without quotation marks).

-Further, the API can manage expirations of enhancements/enfeeblements on the following triggers:
+Further, the API can manage execution and expirations of enhancements/enfeeblements on the following triggers:

 * Start of encounter (On the first active turn in turnorder, can also be forced via chat API `!fft --start`)
 * Start of step